semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 Add a few commands in the second job and press  **Run the workflow** > **Start**.

 The first thing you'll notice is that both job run in parallel.
-This happens every time jobs share a block.
+Job contained in the same block always run in concurrenlty.

 ![Parallel jobs](./img/parallel-jobs.jpg)

 ## Using environment variables {#variables}

-A block not only runs jobs in parallel; a block also contains settings that apply to all its child jobs.
+A block not only runs jobs in parallel; it also contains settings that all its child jobs share.

 Open the workflow editor again and scroll down the right menu until you reach the section called **Environment variables**.